EB-CDPHE/Data-requests/15.Moffat mortality rates/README.md

 #

 ## Code
 The SAS program used to generate the response was [RFI.Cases_by_County.sas](RFI.Cases_by_County.sas).
-This may also require running [Access.Population](../Access.Populations.sas) to obtain COVID.Population data if not already available.
+This may also require running [Access.Population](../Access.Populations.sas) to obtain COVID.
+Population data if not already available.
 #

 **Issues:**
 * I wasn't available to respond to second data request for Moffat county which was for the outcome hospitalization rates.

+## Follow-up request
+On 11/15/21 a [request](Documents/Email%20request_111521.pdf) came in for an update to hospital and mortality rates